NOUIY/aws-cdk-guide/v2/ref-cli-cmd-synth.md

 # cdk synthesize<a name="ref-cli-cmd-synth"></a>

-Synthesize a CDK app to produce a cloud assembly, including an AWS CloudFormation template for each stack\.
+Synthesize a CDK app to produce a cloud assembly, including an AWS CloudFormation template for each stack.

-Cloud assemblies are files that include everything needed to deploy your app to your AWS environment\.
-For example, it includes a CloudFormation template for each stack in your app, and a copy of the file assets or Docker images that you reference in your app\.
+Cloud assemblies are files that include everything needed to deploy your app to your AWS environment.
+For example, it includes a CloudFormation template for each stack in your app, and a copy of the file assets or Docker images that you reference in your app.

-If your app contains a single stack or if a single stack is provided as an argument, the CloudFormation template will also be displayed in the standard output \(`stdout`\) in YAML format\.
+If your app contains a single stack or if a single stack is provided as an argument, the CloudFormation template will also be displayed in the standard output (`stdout`) in YAML format.

-If your app contains multiple stacks, `cdk synth` will synthesize the cloud assembly to `cdk.out`\.
+If your app contains multiple stacks, `cdk synth` will synthesize the cloud assembly to `cdk.out`.

 ## Usage<a name="ref-cli-cmd-synth-usage"></a>